fuzzygroup/blog/_posts/2016-09-26-how-to-become-a-better-cook.md

 # Understand the Cookbook Authors You Read

 One of the things to understand is that cook book authors are people and they have limitations.
 Some of the most lauded authors, people fantastic at explaining things, don't actually produce great recipes so there are people you learn from and people you imitate.
 For example I made a clam chowder the other day from someone who intellectually I respect at a deep level but, honestly, it was no better than the clam chowder I've made a dozen times from various and sundry google results.
 Now, that said, this person's technique was spot on and I did learn a valuable trick from him or her.
+What I have found generally is the better the explainer the worse the recipe.
+One happy exception to this is [Ruhlman and his Ratio book](https://www.amazon.com/Ratio-Simple-Behind-Everyday-Cooking/dp/1416571728/ref=sr_1_1?ie=UTF8&qid=1474883244&sr=8-1&keywords=ruhlman+ratio) is just outstanding.

 # Its All Just Cooking